 Complete the tool according to the patient's current situation at the time of the triage assessment.
 'Significant discrepancy between care needs and current care arrangements' (Item 5) regarding discrepancy in care should be 'impending' leading up to the required period of respite (e.g. if a caregiver is planning a holiday) or 'current' (e.g. if a caregiver has been incapacitated).
-Other items may also be relevant such as psychological distress of the patient or caregiver distress, but not always.
+Other items may also be relevant such as psychological distress of the patient or caregiver distress.
 It may be necessary to repeat the triage assessment as the date of required respite draws near, as the score may increase.

-HOW SHOULD THE NEED FOR A SYRINGE DRIVER BE TRIAGED?
+HOW SHOULD THE NEED FOR A SYRINGE DRIVER BE ADDRESSED?

-Patients being discharged from an inpatient setting whilst on a continuous subcutaneous infusion often require the involvement of a community palliative care service to enable the infusion to be continued.
+Patients being discharged from an inpatient setting whilst on a continuous subcutaneous infusion may require the involvement of a community palliative care service to enable the infusion to be continued.
 This issue was specifically raised during the qualitative stage of the RUN-PC Triage Tool's development.
-Participants in the focus groups reported that whilst syringe drivers were a consideration that could lead to a discrepancy between care needs and care arrangements requiring an urgent response, a dedicated item on the tool was not necessary.
-Their reasons included that syringe driver management was an operational issue and in some geographical areas could be tended to by district nursing or hospital out-reach teams, but more importantly, this practical aspect of care should not automatically trump other more urgent aspects such as uncontrolled symptoms or a caregiver crisis which definitely required specialist palliative care expertise.
-Hence our guidance is to complete the tool as usual and incorporate this need into 'Significant discrepancy between care needs and current care arrangements' (Item 5) but override the final score if in your local policy is to automatically give priority to such referrals.
+Participants in the focus groups reported that syringe driver management was an operational issue and in some geographical areas could be tended to by district nursing or hospital out-reach teams, thus a dedicated item on the tool was not necessary.
+Our guidance is to complete the tool as usual and incorporate this need into 'Significant discrepancy between care needs and current care arrangements' (Item 5) but override the final score if in your local policy is to automatically give priority to such referrals.